 The Photon CDN has 4 different CDN address that helps to serve the images from WordPress CDN.
 The Photon CDN addresses are:

 These addresses are dynamically changed when we use the Jetpack enabled Photon CDN.
-However, in our case, we will be using either one of the address since CDN Enabler has only one field.
+However, in our case, we will be using either one of the addresses since CDN Enabler has only one field.

 - CDN URL: Enter the CDN address along with your domain name to serve the images.
 The CDN URL for my demo.restorebin.com will be: https://i0.wp.com/demo.restorebin.com